Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification.md

    "idbrokerdk_age_verified": "16:false"
 }
 ```

 This is a standard JWT ID token issued to the calling client_id (aud).
 The key claim for the Age Verification flow is **idbrokerdk_age_verified**, which contains the verified age and result in the "[age]:[true/false]" format.

 The **nonce** claim mirrors the nonce from the request and should be validated by the receiving service, providing replay protection and transaction linking.
+It is possible to generate the nonce in your frontend, as in the example demo, or it is possible to generate the nonce in your backend before the flow is initiated.
+It provides a mechanism to bind a flow to a specific ID token and should be utilized to ensure that the received ID token has never been seen before and optionally that the nonce matches the expected, if generated in the backend.
+A cache of seen nonces could be implemented, that ensures that within the timespan of accepted ID tokens (see **iat** claim: "issued at"), the same nonce is never accepted twice.

 The **sub** claim is a request-specific random UUID, preventing user tracking across multiple requests.

-This ID token can be validated as a standard OpenID Connect/OAuth ID token using the discovery endpoint of the Signaturgruppen Broker or by using the [Token Validation API endpoint](https://pp.netseidbroker.dk/op/swagger/index.html).
+The ID token is validated as a standard JWT (ID) token using the [JWKS endpoint of the Signaturgruppen Broker](https://pp.netseidbroker.dk/op/.well-known/openid-configuration/jwks) or by using the [Token Validation API endpoint](https://pp.netseidbroker.dk/op/swagger/index.html).
+It is recommended to validate the ID token using the public verification key (see JWKS endpoint) cached or pinned, which prevents a binding to a HTTP call at this backend verification step.

-> While it's technically possible to handle the integration entirely in-browser, it is strongly recommended that nonce generation and ID token validation occur on a backend to secure the integration against tampering.
+The [Token Validation API endpoint](https://pp.netseidbroker.dk/op/swagger/index.html) allows verification of any valid ID token previously issued by Signaturgruppen Broker, regardless of the **exp** (expiration) claim in the ID token (normally 5 minutes from issuance).
+This allows this API to be utilized to verify the ID token at any point after it has been received.
+It is recommended that the integration service considers to utilize the **iat** (issued at) claim to setup their own expiration for how old they can be before validation.

+#### Browser tampering
+The backend steps are required to ensure that the user is unable to alter the age verification check in-browser.
+The resulting ID token is signed and thus any modification to this JWT token, will cause the validation to fail when done in the backend.